Multi-Object Grasping in the Plane: Discussion and future work

 \section{Discussion and future work}

-We consider the planar multi-object grasping problem where multiple convex polygonal objects are grasped and transported to a bin.
+We propose the planar frictionless multi-object grasping problem where multiple convex polygonal objects are grasped and transported to a bin.
 We provide necessary conditions for multi-object push grasping under the frictionless point contact model, and their corresponding theorems and proofs.
-Our experiments suggest a significant speed-up in grasp planning time compared to a physics simulator baseline.
+Experiments in simulation and on the physical robot suggest a significant speed-up in grasp planning time compared to a physics simulator baseline.
 We also find a reduction in overall picking time, compared to a single-object picking system.
-Grasps were planned without considering uncertainty.
-This lead to grasp failure.
-We will extend this work to generate robust multi-object grasps and to consider general 3D objects, including deformables, as opposed to only planar convex polygonal objects.